 - You want results in 2 to 3 days, not a week.

-- You only have a jar.
+- You only have a jar and a kitchen counter.

 - You like the milder, water-fresh taste.